apparebit/asciifx/README.md

 module](https://docs.python.org/3/library/code.html) has all the REPL support I'd need, nicely abstracted. [asciicast v2](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v2.md) is an eminently reasonable file format to target.
-All that was missing was a suitable model for human keystroke dynamics.
+The one thing that was missing was a suitable model for human keystroke dynamics.
 After a quick literature search, even that model seemed within reach.

 Alas, turning scientific writing into executable code easily becomes an exercise in frustration.
 There is ambiguous language in the definition of critical